Berkeley-CS61B/skeleton-sp16/lab3/spec/lab3.md

 *Whether you're on your own computer or a lab machine, you will need to complete [lab 3b](../lab3b/lab3b.html) before JUnit test compilation will work.*

-If you're running tests from the command line, the main method in your JUnit testing file will do the work of starting up all the tests.
+Rather than write your own main method that manually invokes every test (e.g. `testSum` and `testProduct`), we'll use the trick from Lecture 7 where our main method simply calls a `runTests` method that is able to automatically identify and execute all test methods annotated with the `"@Test` symbol.

-All of your JUnit test files should have a main method that looks like the example below.
-The class specified as an argument to the TestRunner should have the same name as the running file, e.g. for a test class called SomeTest.java, you'd have:
+In 61B, all JUnit tests files should have a main method that calls `jh61b.junit.TestRunner.runTests`, with an argument equal to the name of the class.
+For example, if your JUnit test file is called ArithmeticTest.java, your main should simply be:

-    jh61b.junit.TestRunner.runTests(SomeTest.class);
+    jh61b.junit.TestRunner.runTests(ArithmeticTest.class);

+This line is invoking the `runTests(Class c)`method of a class called `TestRunner` in a library called `jh61b.junit`.

-You don't need to memorize this syntax, just know that this code snippet will run all of the methods which are preceded by @Test, i.e. the line above will run all tests in `SomeTest` when put in the `main` method of your test program.
+You don't need to know how this mysterious TestRunner class works (but see the [lecture 7 lectureCode](https://github.com/Berkeley-CS61B/lectureCode-sp16/tree/master/lec7/extra) if you're curious).
+Just know that this function will run all of the methods which are preceded by `@Test` in the specified file, and will output everything in a nice format.

 Let's try it out.
 Go to the lab3/arithmetic folder, and try running the small test provided: